websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 public void render(long corEntryId, HttpServletRequest httpServletRequest,HttpServletResponse httpServletResponse) throws Exception;
 ```

 The `COREntryTypeJSPContributor` interface contains one method that renders a JSP.
-The method requires the id of the order rule and objects of type `HTTPServletRequest` and `HTTPServletResponse` as arguments.
+The method requires the id of the Order Rule and objects of type `HTTPServletRequest` and `HTTPServletResponse` as arguments.

 ### Complete the JSP contributor implementation